digshake/CSJavaWUSTL/_sources/Module7-Objects/studio.rst

 * Where necessary, each class should provide methods that get and set its local instance variables.

-   Recall Eclipse can generate those for you automatically.
+   Recall VS Code can generate those for you automatically.

 It is customary to base the name of such methods consistently on the name of the associated instance variable: